 - 1 bottle light beer

-Mix all the ingredients, except the beer, in a glass with ice and stir well, then top with beer for a float effect.
+Mix all the ingredients, except the beer, in a glass with ice and stir well, then top with beer for a floating effect.
 Stir again before drinking or you'll get beer followed by margarita!

 Another, more expressive way of making this drink is to mix the margarita, leaving around one third to a half of the glass empty, before upending your beer bottle into it and serving!
 This version, called a bulldog, allows the drinker to top up their drink with the beer, and makes for one hell of a party piece to walk around with.